xconverge/spkelly/content/posts/sstvfromiss.md

 tags:
 ---

 Ever since I started messing around with SDR and HAM radio, I have been eager to receive something from the ISS.
-I have tried a few times as it passed overhead with my handheld radio but never had any luck.
+I have tried a few times as it passed overhead with my handheld radio, but never had any luck.

 A few times a year, the ISS transmits SSTV (slow-scan tv) signals with their onboard radio transmitter, to commemorate certain events.
-These can be monitored here:
+These can be monitored at ARISS (Amateur Radio on the International Space Station):

 http://ariss-sstv.blogspot.com/